Learn about plants with fall color that you can buy for your garden including trees, shrubs, and perennials that display beautiful fall color.

 You may have heard of The Burning Bush shrub or Euonymus alatus.
 This easy to grow beauty can be found in many suburban landscapes and will last for years.

 I really like Fothergilla major.
 In addition to fall color, this one also has interesting early spring flowers, that look great in arrangements.
+This is one of my Must Have Shrubs in your garden choices.

 Many hydrangea turn colors in the fall, like this pretty Hydrangea quercifolia or Oakleaf Hydrangea.